 Now available at Barnes and Noble for download to your NOOK

 See book info below Amazon buttons.
-For photos of our voyages, click "Photo" at top of this page.
+For photos of our voyages, click Photos at top of this page.

 New book by Matt Johnston now available for kindle download:

-Alton, portal to the worlds of magic and dragons.
+Alton: with a touch of Magic.
 (See below, after the Sailing Elsewhere table of contents)

 We picked our way along the Pacific Coast, through the "Forgotten Middle" of Central America, and all the way to Ecuador and then across to the Galapagos, the Marquesas, and on through French Polynesia, the Cook Islands, both Samoas, Tonga, and finally north to the Marshall Islands.
 I include accounts of our inland trips through the Ecuadorian Highlands, the Amazon Basin, Peru, and the Galapagos Islands.

 I'll show you what cruising in a small yacht is all about - the glory of it all and the nitty-gritty of everyday life afloat.
 At times we visited some very unusual places and I will share it all with you.
 We were not on the tourist route.
 There are no hotels in Penrhyn or Niuatoputapu for instance.